May 10, 2018, 1:39:16 PM CDT Jun 27, 2024, 10:35:07 AM CDT

 Lyme disease

-Lyme disease is the most common insect-borne illness in the United States, and it is transmitted by ticks.
-If not properly diagnosed and treated, Lyme disease can lead to serious, long-term complications affecting the heart, joints and nervous system.
-The first symptoms of being bitten by a tick carrying this illness typically appear three to 30 days after the bites, and can include:
+Lyme disease is the most common insect-borne illness in the U.S., and it's transmitted by ticks.
+When it's not diagnosed and treated, Lyme disease can lead to serious, long-term complications that affect the heart, joints and nervous system.

 • Chills